krmbzds/stars/README.md

 - [lukevella/rallly](https://github.com/lukevella/rallly) - Rallly is an open-source scheduling and collaboration tool designed to make organizing events and meetings easier.
 - [pop-os/shell](https://github.com/pop-os/shell) - Pop!_OS Shell
 - [monkeytypegame/monkeytype](https://github.com/monkeytypegame/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
 Test yourself in various modes, track your progress and improve your speed.
-- [hotwired/turbo](https://github.com/hotwired/turbo) - The speed of a single-page web application without having to write any JavaScript
 - [hotwired/stimulus](https://github.com/hotwired/stimulus) - A modest JavaScript framework for the HTML you already have
 - [alixaxel/chrome-aws-lambda](https://github.com/alixaxel/chrome-aws-lambda) - Chromium Binary for AWS Lambda and Google Cloud Functions
 - [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - Node.js API for Chrome